LeetLLM

 • Cost-sensitive batch processing.
 When running millions of documents through a classification pipeline, a large inference multiplier can erase the value of a small quality gain.
 Escalate only request cohorts whose measured lift pays for the extra cost.

-The guiding heuristic is simple: allocate substantial test-time compute when evaluation shows gain for the request class and evidence or verification can keep the answer trustworthy.
-Creative revision may still use a small candidate budget, but it is not proof-oriented reasoning.
+Allocate substantial test-time compute when evaluation shows gain for the request class and evidence or verification can keep the answer trustworthy.
+Creative revision may still use a small candidate budget, but it isn't proof-oriented reasoning.

 Overthinking: when more thinking lowers accuracy

-Longer reasoning is not monotonically better.
-Empirical 2025 work finds that accuracy often plateaus and can decline once a trace runs past a problem-specific sweet spot: extra steps add error accumulation, and a model can talk itself out of a correct answer it already found [14].
+Longer reasoning isn't monotonically better.
+Empirical 2025 work finds that accuracy often plateaus and can decline once a trace runs past a problem-specific sweet spot: extra steps add error accumulation, and a model can talk itself out of a correct answer it already found [14]Reference 14Does Thinking More Always Help?
+Mirage of Test-Time Scaling in Reasoning Modelshttps://arxiv.org/abs/2506.04210.
 This overthinking failure mode is also a cost and latency problem, because a model can burn thousands of reasoning tokens on a trivial question.
 The defenses are the same controls you already have: a router that keeps trivial tasks on the fast path, a capped reasoning_effort or token budget, and a stop rule that exits once exact results are sufficient or validated evaluation stops improving.
 Treat reasoning budget as a tuned hyperparameter, not a dial you turn to maximum.

 It's tempting to think that deploying a bigger frontier model should dominate every reasoning workload.
 In practice, the trade-off is more subtle: